timlabs/uscode/United States Code/TITLE 42-THE PUBLIC HEALTH AND WELFARE/CHAPTER 006A-PUBLIC HEALTH SERVICE/SUBCHAPTER VI-NURSING WORKFORCE DEVELOPMENT/Part E-Student Loans.md

 #### (e) Review by Secretary
 * At the request of the individual involved, the Secretary may review any determination by an accredited school of nursing under subsection (c)(6)(B).

-#### (f) Authorization of appropriations
-* There are authorized to be appropriated to carry out this section such sums as may be necessary for each of fiscal years 2010 through 2014.

 ### §297_o_.
 Eligible individual student loan repayment
 #### (a) In general
 * The Secretary, acting through the Administrator of the Health Resources and Services Administration, may enter into an agreement with eligible individuals for the repayment of education loans, in accordance with this section, to increase the number of qualified nursing faculty.